anon1ymousUser/Cracs-Roblox/README.md

-# Cracs-Roblox

-Cracs is a script hub directed towards users and developers of games
+Cracs Roblox is an specificied script made for people or scripters wanting to learn features of an script hub.